 On June 24, 2022, the Board, by Resolution No. 2022-051, authorized execution of the First Amendment to Professional Services Agreement No. 2021-F-018, Larkspur Ferry Terminal Berth and Channel Maintenance Dredging Design, Pile Design and Permit Support Services, with Anchor QEA, LLC., for construction engineering support services during the performance of the dredging project.
 The Notice to Proceed with these services was issued effective July 6, 2022.

-The consultant is assisting the District with review of the dredging contractor's submittals and work plans.
+The consultant is assisting the District with review of the dredging contractor's submittals, work plans, and progress surveys.